USB: Universal-Scale Object Detection Benchmark: Benchmark Protocols of USB

-For models trained with annotations other than 2D bounding boxes (\eg, instance/stuff/panoptic segmentation, keypoint, caption, and point cloud), $0.5$ is added to their number of protocols.
-Participants should also report results without such annotations if possible for their algorithms.

-For ease of comparison, we limit the pre-training datasets to the three datasets and ImageNet-1k (ILSVRC 1,000-class classification)~\cite{ImageNet_IJCV2015}.
-Other datasets are welcome only when the results with and without additional datasets are reported.
-Participants should describe how to use the datasets.
-A possible way is to fine-tune models on WOD and \MangasAbbr from COCO pre-trained models.
-Another way is to train a single model jointly~\cite{UniversalObjectDetection_CVPR2019} on the three datasets.

 In addition to long training schedules, hyperparameter optimization is resource-intensive.
 If authors of a paper fine-tune hyperparameters for their architecture, other people without sufficient computational resources cannot compare methods fairly.
 For hyperparameters that need to be tuned exponentially, such as learning rates and $1 - m$ where $m$ denotes momentum, the minimum ratio of hyperparameter choices should be greater than or equal to $2$ (\eg, choices $\{0.1, 0.2, 0.4, 0.8, ...\}$, $\{0.1, 0.2, 0.5, 1.0, ...\}$, and $\{0.1, 0.3, 1.0, ...\}$).
 For hyperparameters that need to be tuned linearly, the number of choices should be less than or equal to $11$ (\eg, choices $\{0.0, 0.1, 0.2, ..., 1.0\}$).
 When participants perform aggressive hyperparameter optimization (AHPO) by manual fine-tuning or automatic algorithms, $0.1$ is added to their number of protocols.
 They should report both results with and without AHPO.

-To further improve fairness without sacrificing the practicality and simplicity of the protocols, we consider it a kind of AHPO to use data augmentation techniques that more than double the time per epoch.
+To further improve fairness without sacrificing the protocols' simplicity, we consider it a kind of AHPO to use data augmentation techniques that more than double the time per epoch.

+For models trained with annotations other than 2D bounding boxes (\eg, segmentation, keypoint, caption, and point cloud), $0.5$ is added to their number of protocols.
+Participants should also report results without such annotations if possible for their algorithms.

+For ease of comparison, we limit the pre-training datasets to the three datasets and ImageNet-1k (ILSVRC 1,000-class classification)~\cite{ImageNet_IJCV2015}.
+Other datasets are welcome only when the results with and without additional datasets are reported.
+Participants should describe how to use the datasets (\eg, fine-tuning models on WOD and \MangasAbbr from COCO pre-trained models, or training a single model jointly~\cite{UniversalObjectDetection_CVPR2019, UniDet_Zhou_CVPR2022} on the three datasets).